BdrGM/nova-multiai/README.md

    - **Access** (comma-separated Foundry **user names** or `ALL`)
    - *(Optional)* **ElevenLabs Voice ID**
 5. *(Optional)* Paste your **ElevenLabs API Key**.
-6. In chat, type: `Nova, hello there.`
+6. In chat, type: `YouAiNAme, hello there.`
    Authorized listeners will hear the voice.

 ---